bangelov01/AMS_Project/README.md

 Softuni C# Web Development curriculum final exam.

 Core functionalities:

--- Admin
+Admin:
 - Auction creation/management
 - Grant permission/denial to edit Listings in an Auction
 - User management

--- User
+User:
 - Listings bid monitoring/cancellation
 - Search listings by given parameters
 - Add listings to personal watch list
 - Wallet management

-The application will start only with Vehicles and the core functionalities, as many more will be added over time.
+The application will start only with one type of item (for auctioning) and the core functionalities, as many more will be added over time.